Can a beginner make money playing esports?

 Even in countries with booming esports sectors, it's not always easy to find a low-level league willing to take on new talent.
 This makes climbing through the ranks almost impossible.
 Thankfully, the online world and Esports event management streaming platforms have made it relatively easy for solitary gamers to flex their joystick muscles and attract the attention of talent scouts and established teams.

 One of the easiest ways to promote yourself and showcase your skills is to get into streaming.
 Twitch is without doubt the best platform for esports wannabees to utilize.
-In addition to being home to a thriving gaming community, Twitch also allows streamers to monetize their content.
+In addition to being home to a thriving gaming community, Twitch also allows streamers to monetise their content.
 By becoming a Twitch affiliate or leveraging advertising revenues, you can generate a steady income to tide you over until you're signed up with a competitive team.

 Putting in the practice